 High concentrations of technological jobs and firms generate innovation and growth.

 In addition, if technology is an independent factor of creative production, this means that the education level within a city should not explain away its impacts.
-However, the interaction between education and technology might well predict innovation and growth more powerfully than each would independently.
+However, the combination of education and technology might well be related to innovation and growth more powerfully than each would independently.

 We tested the proposition by creating a measure of technology employment at the zip code level and analyzing the impact of technology jobs on the CCDV’s, controlling for the Core.
 Results are reported in Figure 4.

 [INSERT FIGURE 4]

 Places with more technology employment, we found, are significantly linked with higher concentrations of patents of all kinds, as well as with rising total population and total jobs – net of the impact of average educational level.
+The strong association of technology clusters but not total technology jobs with gains in college graduates is especially striking, suggesting that it is in such concentrations that the distinctively transformative effects of the technological world-view are most likely to occur.
 The technology variable did not suppress the impact of education.
-However, it did suppress the impact of population on job growth, suggesting that high population on its own is a less significant driver of expanding labor markets than the kind of work performed by that population. , zip codes with high concentrations of technology jobs are also significantly associated with declining per capita income and .
+However, it did suppress the impact of population on job growth, suggesting that high population on its own is a less significant driver of expanding labor markets than the kind of work performed by that population.
+Somewhat surprisingly, zip codes with high concentrations of technology jobs are also significantly associated with declining per capita income and not significantly associated with changes in rents.

 Social Climate.
 Education and technology indicate the presence of skilled workers engaged in work that is especially concerned with innovation.
 Nurturing and attracting such persons, however, may depend on a city’s broader social climate.
 Indeed, many authors posit a link between, on the one hand, diversity, openness, and tolerance, and, on the other, innovation (Florida 2001, Kotkin 2001, Romein and Trip 2009).
 Tolerant residents, they argue, support an environment in which alternative styles, unconventional ideas, and diversity in thought and practice can flourish.
 New ideas are more likely to be brought to fruition and reach a public and innovative persons are likely to be attracted to them.
 Florida and Gates treat percent gays as an indicator of this sort of climate, not because gays are or are not particularly creative, but because their presence might indicate a tolerant city.
 Though Clark (2004) shows the link between gays and tolerance is spurious, as the specific impact of gays is explained by education (just as Glaeser (2005) showed that the effects of the creative class were explained by education), other more direct indicators of a generally open social climate may well vindicate the link between tolerance and creativity.

 Tolerance is just one sort of social climate, and other climates might shift the environment in which urban economies operate.
 For example, science is not (simply) a democracy.
 It does not value all contributions equally, but favors achievement, success, and results.
-More generally, as Tocqueville noted, “achievement” and “equality” are competing, but equally basic, democratic values (Lipset).
-Cities with intense achievement and outcome-oriented social climates – workaholic cities – might be centers of creative production to an equal or greater degree than are tolerant cities By contrast, if egalitarian and achievement-oriented social climates promote creative cities, communitarian – hierarchical, particularistic, and localistic – social climates might inhibit them.
+More generally, as Tocqueville noted, “achievement” and “equality” are competing, but equally basic, democratic values (Lipset 2003).
+Cities with intense achievement and outcome-oriented social climates – workaholic cities – might be centers of creative production to an equal or greater degree than are tolerant cities.
+By contrast, if egalitarian and achievement-oriented social climates promote creative cities, communitarian – hierarchical, particularistic, and localistic – social climates might inhibit them.
 This is not to say that ranks and limits are “bad.”
 However, whatever is “good” about a hierarchical social climate – stability, settledness, security, clear distinctions between right and wrong – might be less hospitable to fostering innovation and growth.